Heyn’s Commissievaarders: Blood & Plunder Faction Review

 european soldier on sloop soldatan blood and plunder

-While pricey, the Soldaten are an excellent unit.
+While pricey, the Soldaten are an excellent unit!
 They can hold their own while shooting or fighting in a melee, and that 5 Resolve means they will typically stay put when on the defensive.
-Expertly Drilled is the bane of inexperienced units or units with a bad Resolve, as when the Soldaten make a Dedicated Shoot Action on a spade or a heart the unit getting shot at must add an additional d10 to their Fatigue Test caused by the attack.
+Expertly Drilled is the bane of inexperienced units or units with a bad Resolve, as when the Soldaten makes a Dedicated Shoot Action on a spade or a heart the unit getting shot at must add an additional d10 to their Fatigue Test caused by the attack.

 Enter Ploeg